 Yes, it’s the South, but if you listen to Bing Crosby enough, you can’t help but start dreaming of a White Christmas.

-Well… If you look at the graph above, historical probabilities indicate that the chance for a White Christmas in northern Alabama/southern Tennessee are slim to none.
+The holiday is only a month away, and while it is too soon to give a definitive answer regarding the Christmas Day forecast, if you look at the graph above, historical probabilities indicate that the chance for a White Christmas in northern Alabama/southern Tennessee are slim to none.

 Keep in mind, though, the technical definition of a “White Christmas.”